Rails Integration Guide

 )

-# Configure instrumentation based on environment
+# Configure observability based on environment

-i.enabled = Rails.env.production?
+config.logger = if Rails.env.production?

 end